jkk/formative/README.md

       :type         - UI type of the field.
 Defaults to :text.
 Built-in types
                       include: :text, :textarea, :select, :checkbox,
                       :checkboxes, :radio, :html, :heading, :us-state,
-                      :ca-state, :country.
+                      :ca-state, :country, :date-select.
 Each type may have particular keys that it makes use of.

                       Selection fields such as :select, :checkboxes, and :radio